The competition for your tourism dollar in Gatlinburg is fierce.

 Personally, I prefer Anakeesta’s views of the Smokies.
 I like to be able to look out over the mountains without seeing the town.
 Anakeesta gives you both a great view of the mountains and of the town.

 However, I will say, your ticket up the mountain at Anakeesta is really just a starting point.
 I feel like you’re ultimately likely to spend a lot more money on a trip to Anakeesta than the SkyLift.

 The SkyLift does have the glass-bottomed bridge – a major selling point that Anakeesta can’t match.

+The park is located at 765 Parkway in downtown Gatlinburg.
 For tickets or more information about SkyLift, visit their website.